westonstearns/courses-googlevis-weston/chapter1.md

 development <- join(gdp, ___)
 development <- join(___, ___)

-#Make sure no data beyond 2008 is included
+#Make sure no data beyond 2008 is included and inspect the tail of the data frame
 development_final =
 ```